UMAprotocol/UMIPs/UMIPs/omnibus-3-collateral.md

 Adding BAND as an UMA collateral type will open up additional use cases, including yield dollars and KPI options.
 It will also introduce UMA to a large commumity interested in DeFi oracles, which may lead to more integrations with new products that would be well served by UMA's oracle design.

+### Token Summary

+Band protocol is a cross chain data oracle platform, that is able to take on real world data and supply it to on-chain applications, while also connecting to smart contracts to facilitate the exchange of information between on-chain and off-chain data sources.
+It was an Ethereum-native project but switched to Cosmos network in June 2020 and currently spans Ethereum, Cosmos, Binance, Polygon, and other ecosystems.

 ### Security Considerations

-BAND has persistently strong liquidity on multiple exchanges, so including it as a collateral currency should impose no additional risk to the protocol.

-The main security implication is for contract deployers and users who are considering using EMP contracts with this token as the collateral currency.

-They should recognize that, relative to most fiat currencies, BAND is much more volatile.
-This volatility should be taken into account when parameterizing or using these EMP contracts.
+$UMA holders should evaluate the ongoing cost and benefit of supporting this asset as collateral and also contemplate removing support of this collateral if liquidity concerns are identified.
+UMA holders should take note of the collaterals changes, or if added to robustness(Eg. via TWAPs) are necessary to prevent market manipulation.

 An additional consideration is that on-chain liquidity for BAND is not particularly strong, with only $250,000 in liquidity in a Uniswap v2 pool and a nearly empty Uniswap v3 pool.
 If large amounts of BAND are used as collateral in liquidatable contracts, more on-chain liquidity would be desirable to make it easier to liquidate undercollateralized positions.
 This is a moot point if BAND is used for non-liquidatable contracts.

-BAND has a circulating supply of 35 Million BAND coins and a max supply of 100 Million.
+BAND has a circulating supply of 20.494 Million BAND coins and a max supply of 100 Million.
 Binance is the current most active market trading it.

 ---